Mount Rainier National Park Hiking Tour

 Includes all lodging, all meals, van shuttles between Seattle and Mt.
-Rainier, park entrance fees, leaders, yoga sessions, tour maps and narratives.
+Rainier, park entrance fees, leaders, tour maps and narratives.

 Timberline van shuttle is included between Seattle and Mt.
 Rainier Park prior to and following tour.

 Not included: Airline service to Seattle-Tacoma International Airport WA; Guide Gratuity.

 Explore Mount Rainier and the Cascade Range

 Of all the mighty volcanoes of the Cascade Range, extending from southern British Columbia through northern California, none dominate the horizon as does Mt.
 Rainier.
 Rising from the Cascade foothills of central Washington, Rainier easily is the tallest of the High Cascade peaks.
 At 14,411 feet, Rainier is almost 300 feet higher than Shasta, the only other Cascade volcano exceeding 13,000 feet.
 On the other hand, as impressive as it is, Rainier is only one of more than 400 volcanoes that comprise the Ring of Fire that encircles the Pacific Ocean.

 Mount Rainier Weather and Wildlife